Skip to content

 Decorative chip coatings create a premier garage look.
 These epoxy floor coatings do the most for increasing functionality in a daily use garage.

-• Simulates look of terrazzo or granite
+• Simulates the look of terrazzo or granite.

-• Hides dirt, grime and debris
+• Hides dirt, grime, and debris.

-• Provides excellent scratch and chemical resistance
+• Provides excellent scratch and chemical resistance.

-• Easily repaired if damaged
+• Easily repaired if damaged.

-• Helps ease the look of wavy floors or floors that slope to drains
+• Helps ease the look of wavy floors or floors that slope to drains.

 Does my garage need an epoxy moisture vapor barrier?